-The IV&V Provider shall: (SASS-02)
+The responsible project manager shall ensure the performance of the IV&V requirements, as defined in section 4.4.2 of this standard.
+The IV&V requirements in this section of the standard apply to any project required to have IV&V per the criteria defined in the NASA Software Engineering Requirements, NPR 7150.2.
+The IV&V requirements apply to all IV&V efforts performed on a software development project, as tailored by the IV&V Project Execution Plan.
+The IV&V requirements also serve as the definition of what NASA considers IV&V. IV&V is a risk mitigation activity, and as such, the application of IV&V analysis and the rigor of that analysis is driven by the IV&V provider’s assessment of software risk.

-Conduct an initial planning and risk assessment effort to determine the specific system/software behaviors (including the software components responsible for implementing the behaviors) to be analyzed, the IV&V tasks to be performed, the rigor to be applied to the tasks, and any tailoring of the requirements in this standard to be applied to the IV&V effort.
+The IV&V provider shall conduct planning and risk assessments to determine the specific system/software behaviors (including the software components responsible for implementing the behaviors) to be analyzed.

 IV&V is a focused activity that prioritizes IV&V analysis to address the highest developmental and operational software risks.
-IV&V priority is based on the combination of the potential for software impacts to safety and mission success and the probability factors for latent defects.
-IV&V analysis tasks provide coverage with a degree of rigor that reflects the priority level.
+IV&V priority is based on the combination of the potential for software impacts on safety and mission success and the probability factors for latent defects.
+IV&V analysis activities provide coverage with a degree of rigor that reflects the priority level.
 The initial planning and scoping effort based on the risk assessment define the starting point for the IV&V analysis.
-The planning and scoping effort also aid in establishing the initial relationships between the IV&V Provider, the Acquirer, and the Provider.
+During the life cycle of each IV&V project, continuous and iterative feedback, through the execution of analysis, identification of issues and risks, and the collection of deeper mission understanding, allows IV&V projects to “Follow The Risk” and adjust plans.
+The planning and scoping effort also aid in establishing the initial relationships between the IV&V provider, the Acquirer, and the Provider.

-Develop and negotiate with the project an IV&V Execution Plan documenting the activities, methods, level of rigor, environments, tailoring (if any) of these requirements, and criteria to be used in performing verification and validation of in-scope system/software behaviors (including responsible software components) determined by the planning and scoping effort.
-A provider should use a documented analysis approach to track and manage the IV&V effort in alignment with on-going development project efforts.
-The IV&V Project Execution Plan documents which software products will be subject to which analyses, and which analysis requirements will be fully, partially, or not applied following the risk assessment and resource constraints.
-The IV&V plan also serves as a communication tool between the project and IV&V to set expectations for the IV&V products produced throughout the life-cycle.
+The IV&V provider shall develop and negotiate an IV&V IPEP with the project.

+The IPEP documents the activities, methods, level of rigor, environments, tailoring (if any) of the IV&V requirements, and criteria to be used in performing verification and validation of in-scope system/software behaviors (including responsible software components) determined by the planning and scoping effort.
+A Provider should use a documented analysis approach to track and manage the IV&V effort aligned with ongoing development project efforts.
+The IPEP documents which software products are subject to which analyses and which analysis requirements are wholly, partially, or not applied following the risk assessment and resource constraints.
+The IPEP also serves as a communication tool between the project and IV&V to set expectations for the IV&V products produced throughout the life cycle.
+The IPEP may require updating throughout the life cycle.

+The Project SMA Technical Authority (TA) shall review and concur with the IPEP.

-Provide analysis results, risks, and assurance statements/data to all the responsible organizations’ project management, engineering, and assurance personnel.
+The IV&V provider shall provide analysis results, risks, and assurance statements and data to the responsible organizations’ project management, engineering, and software assurance personnel.

-While independent, the IV&V Provider is still a part of the overall safety and risk mitigation software assurance strategy for a project.
-The results of IV&V analysis need to be incorporated into the overall software assurance assessment of the project as well as provided to the project management.
+While independent, the IV&V provider is still a part of a project's overall safety and risk mitigation software assurance strategy.
+The results of IV&V analysis need to be incorporated into the overall software assurance assessment of the project and provided to the project management.
+The IV&V provider should support project milestone reviews and provide the project with an evaluation of the life cycle review artifacts to assist development management decisions on whether the review criteria have been met and how to proceed going forward.